Team-1389-Archives/Team1389-Robot-Code-Base/README.md

 #Overview
 This project contains base code for team1389 robot projects.
 The code is general and useful for all FRC robot programs.

-To make a project using this base, copy the project, delete git from it, and reinitialize git as a new repository.
+To make a project that uses this library, you need to clone the Team1389-Base-Project-Template and follow the intructions in it's README

 #Features
 - basic command based framework setup, with a place to put teleop commands and a way to create auton modes